Be Part of a Pivotal Moment in History

 What you’ll need

-- Advanced work experience in philanthropy, with progressive responsibility and a proven track record of securing visits with prospective donors, and soliciting, closing, and stewarding major gifts in the $10,000 plus range.
+- Demonstrated experience and success in frontline fundraising with progressive responsibility and a proven track record of securing gifts in the five to seven-figure range, as well as multiyear and blended gifts.

 - Management experience, including the ability to motivate, lead, set objectives, goals, benchmarks, and foster an environment of creativity and professional growth.

-- Demonstrated commitment to diversity, using a personal approach that values all individuals and respects differences in race, ethnicity, age, gender identity and expression, sexual orientation, religion, ability and socio-economic circumstance, and record of arrest or conviction.
+- Demonstrated commitment to diversity that values all individuals and respects differences in race, ethnicity, age, gender identity and expression, sexual orientation, religion, ability and socio-economic circumstance, and record of arrest or conviction.

-- Willingness to travel around the state of Hawai‘i, and occasionally to the continental United States.
+- Ability and willingness to travel within the state of Hawai‘i, and occasionally to the continental United States.

-Finally, our next Development Director will bring a commitment to the mission and goals of the ACLU of Hawai‘i … along with a personal dedication to a professional team that will bring us into our next 50 years as Hawaii's guardian of liberty.
+Our Development Director will bring a commitment to the mission and goals of the ACLU of Hawai‘i … along with a personal dedication to a professional team that will bring us into our next 50 years as Hawaii's guardian of liberty

 Are You Ready to Help Lead Us into the Future?

-If you’re excited about devoting your talents and skills to the ACLU of Hawai‘i, please submit your resume, letter of interest, and mention of where you learned of this opportunity, to DevelopmentDirector@acluhawaii.org.
-Please include your last name and “Development Director – Hawai'i” in the subject line of the email.
+If you’re excited about devoting your talents and skills to the ACLU of Hawai‘i, please submit your resume, letter of interest, a brief (2-4 page) writing sample, and where you learned of this opportunity, to DevelopmentDirector@acluhawaii.org.
+Please include your last name and “Development Director – Hawai‘i” in the subject line of the email.
 No phone calls, please.
 To ensure that we receive your application, please do not use any other ACLU email address.

 The ACLU of Hawai‘i is a nonprofit, nonpartisan public interest organization, dedicated to defending and enhancing civil rights and civil liberties through litigation, legislative advocacy, organizing, and community education.